janael-pinheiro/leet_code_solutions/README.md

   - Sliding Window:
     - 1456\.
 Maximum number of vowels in a substring of given length;
     - 1004\.
 Max consecutive ones 3;
+    - 1493\.
+Longest subarray of 1's after deleting one element;
   - Greedy:
     - 134\.
 Gas station;
   - Hashmap/set: